kozec/sc-controller/docs/protocol.md

 Send by scc-osd-daemon when user chooses item from displayed menu.
 If menu_id or item_id contains spaces or quotes, it should be escaped.
 Daemon responds with `OK.`

+#### `State.`
+Asks daemon to sent current state of controller.
+Format of response is device-specific, but should be useful enough for single-purpose script or debugging.

+If observing is not enabled in configuration, daemon responds with `Fail: Sniffing disabled.` If there is no active controller, daemon responds with `Fail: no controller connected`.
+Otherwise, daemon responds with `State: ...` message.

 #### `Gestured: gesture_string`
 Send by scc-osd-daemon, when user draws gesture.
 Sent only after requested